Values-Based Spending Exercises

 Research from the Journal of Consumer Psychology shows that spending aligned with personal values produces 2.5x higher reported satisfaction than equivalent spending on status goods or social expectations (Dunn et al., 2011).
 The mechanism is straightforward: when your money flows toward what you genuinely care about, each dollar works harder for your wellbeing.

-The practical antidote to unfocused spending is not willpower or restriction.
-It's systematic identification of your top 5 values followed by a spending audit that measures alignment.
+The real play is not willpower or restriction.
+It’s systematic identification of your top 5 values followed by a spending audit that measures alignment.

 Why Spending Drift Happens